AIChessGM User Guide

 Motif Detail Pane

-The Motif pane can show:
+The Motif pane can now show either:

 Finding Motifs Associated with Mistakes